Rahul-262001/ETL/README.md

-Sure, here's the content converted into markdown with improved grammar:

 # Extracting Data Using Singer ETL

 This guide demonstrates how to extract data from MySQL using `tap-mysql` and load it into `target-jsonl`.